jimmyislive/gocve/README.md

 `gocve db populate --fileName allitems.utf8.csv`

-*NOTE:* This may take a while in sqlite say 30-45 minutes!
+*NOTE:* This may take a while in sqlite!
 (We don't use the normal `.import` of sqlite as that results in a lot of parsing errors)

 You are now ready to use GoCVE !